yasufum/spp-tmp/docs/spp_vf/how_to_use.md

 ### Additional Network Configurations

-To enable processes running on the VM to communicate through spp, it is required additional network configurations on host and guest VMss.
+To enable processes running on the VM to communicate through spp, it is required additional network configurations on host and guest VMs.

-#### Host1
+#### Guest VMs

 ```sh
 # Interface for vhost